janheuer/anthem/README.md

 ## Ordered Completion Prototype
 This branch includes prototypical implementation of the ordered completion.
-For details see the master's thesis of Jan Heuer entitled "Ordered Completion for Non-Locally Tight mini-gringo Programs".
+For details see the master's thesis of Jan Heuer entitled ["Ordered Completion for Non-Locally Tight mini-gringo Programs"](https://arxiv.org/abs/2504.14252).
-Ordered completion is an extension of ordinary completion in order to also capture the semantics of programs that are not (locally) tight.
+Ordered completion is an extension of ordinary completion in order to capture the semantics of programs that are not (locally) tight.

 The `translate` command of `anthem` includes a new option for the `with` argument to choose ordered completion.
 To use ordered completion run